brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 Many of these issues disappear if the test runner has some way of reliably determining when it can actually do its assertions.
-An easy way to do that is by exposing the state of an UI's _test-readiness_ to the test runner via standard event broadcasting.
+An easy way to do that is by exposing the state of a UI's _test-readiness_ to the test runner via standard event broadcasting.

 Using the [JS Custom Event API](https://javascript.info/dispatch-events), you